 “Are Cash Transfers Effective Humanitarian Aid in Refugee Crises?”
 With M. Christian Lehmann.

 - Syrians in the Middle East: The Lives and Livelihoods of Refugees and Their Hosts.
 The World Bank.
-Forthcoming.
 With Nandini Krishnan, Tara Vishwanath, Monica Biradavolu, Kevin Carey, Matthew Groh, Meghan Lucas, Nethra Palaniswamy, Flavio Russo Riva, Dhiraj Sharma, Thomas Ginn and Jacob Goldston.
+Internal World Bank Report.

 - “An American Dream: The Broken Iraqi Refugee Resettlement Program and How to Fix It.”
 Harvard Kennedy School Review.
 Spring 2010.

 - “Preparing for the Unknown: Fieldwork Preparation and Risk Assessment for Research in Hostile Environments.”
-SAFE Research in Hostile Environments: A Systematic Handbook for Fieldwork Protection and Digital Security in the Social Sciences.
+Safer Field Research in the Social Sciences: A Guide to Human and Digital Security in Hostile Environments.
 Jannis Grimm, Kevin Koehler, Ellen Lust, Ilyas Saliba, and Isabell Schierenbeck eds.
-Forthcoming with SAGE Publications.
 With Kevin Koehler, Sylvain Lefebvre, and Francesco Strazzari.
+SAGE Publications, forthcoming.

 - “The Ethical Challenges of Field Research in the Syrian Refugee Crisis.”
-APSA MENA Politics, Newsletter of the MENA Politics Section of APSA, Volume 2, Issue 1, Spring 2019.
-With Lama Mourad
+APSA MENA Politics, Newsletter of the MENA Politics Section of APSA, Volume 2, Issue 1.
+With Lama Mourad.
+2019.

 - Book review of Noel Brehony’s Yemen Divided and Christopher Boucek and Marina Ottaway’s Yemen on the Brink.
 International Affairs.
 May 2012.